If you are new to Python and/or programming then I would strongly recommend starting with the free Python for Maya course.

 Patreon is a general purpose membership platform that connects content creators with supporters.

-When a subscription is cancelled you will continue to have access until the last day of the current month.
+When a subscription is cancelled you will continue to have access until the end of your current billing cycle.

 Starting on the Courses page, select your course using the Patreon link